 Get your W-2 in the mail

-Your W-2 tax form(s) was mailed to the address you have on file before Jan.
-31 and is available in the employee portal.
+Your W-2 tax form(s) will be mailed to the address you have on file before Jan.
+31 and will be available in the employee portal.

 Didn't receive your W-2?